-Our friend Rob Bell tells a story in which God tells Moses to climb to the top of a mountain.
-Moses obliges, but when he finally reaches the summit, God then commands him to “be on the mountain.”
+Our friend, Rob Bell, tells a story in which God tells Moses to climb to the top of a mountain.
+Moses obliges, but when he finally reaches the summit, God commands him, “Be on the mountain.”

-And God was probably like, “just be on the mountain,” in a stoic but slightly annoyed tone.
+And God likely responded, “Just be on the mountain”—in a stoic, but slightly annoyed, tone.

 Then Moses, puzzled by the seeming redundancy of God’s request, might’ve furrowed his brow and scratched his noggin because he didn’t understand that God didn’t want him to just travel to the peak and then immediately contemplate his next move.
-No, God didn’t want him preoccupied, standing up there worrying about how he was going to get down, or what bills needed to be paid this week, or whether he turned off the lights before leaving the house this morning.
+God didn’t want him preoccupied, standing up there worrying about how he was going to get down, or what bills must be paid, or whether he turned off the lights before leaving the house.

-I’m not particularly religious, but I appreciate this parable because it reminds me that when we pause for a moment, we are able to appreciate the world that is right in front of us.
-After all, it takes a lot of hard work to reach the peak—we should enjoy it, even if only for a moment.
+I’m not particularly religious, but I appreciate this parable because it reminds me when we pause for a moment, we can appreciate the present: it takes a tremendous effort to reach the peak—we should enjoy it, even if only for a moment.

 Don’t dwell on the past.